 - To act as enforcing authority for contaminated land not designated as a 'special site'.

 Rushcliffe Borough Council's priorities in dealing with contaminated land will be:

 - To encourage voluntary remediation before taking enforcement action

 - To encourage re-use of brownfield sites.

-The original strategy was published in 2001 and revised in 2010 to take into account the progress made in the identification and classification of potential contaminated land sites - Contaminated Land Inspection Strategy (2010)
+The original strategy was published in 2001, revised in 2010 and again in 2018 to take into account the progress made in the identification and classification of potential contaminated land sites - Contaminated Land Strategy 2018-2023